vparrello/FIG-Bioinformatics-Course/Archive/Download_Instructions.txt

 8. Choose Open Folder.
 Then find the "FIG-Bioinformatics-Course-master" folder you just put onto your computer and select it.
 This is the file from Step 3.
 It will prompt you to ask if you trust the authors.
 I would reccommend yes because I trust myself but that's up to you.

 9. Happy Dance!
 You are done with your setup!
-Now go to your first exercise under 1 - Representative Genomes to get started.
+Now go to your first exercise under "1_Representative-Genomes/" to get started.